 Currently, the global beauty industry is worth of $500 billion and is growing faster today than ever before with an estimated market value of over $800 billion by 2023.

-Therefore, many young beauty and skincare enthusiasts are tempted to start their own beauty blog or social media account and share different beauty tips, hacks, and tricks that might help people in their day to day lives.
+Therefore, many young beauty and skincare enthusiasts are tempted to start their own beauty blog or social media account and share different beauty tips, hacks, and tricks that might help people in their day-to-day lives.

-While this can definitely be a very lucrative business, there are quite a few things you need to consider before starting such project, therefore, here are a few of my tips for starting a skincare blog in order to make things slightly easier for you.
+While this can definitely be a very lucrative business, there are quite a few things you need to consider before starting such a project, therefore, here are a few of my tips for starting a skincare blog in order to make things slightly easier for you.

 Find Your Niche

 There are literally millions of skin products, makeup products, and other beauty devices in hundreds of categories.
 So, before you start a beauty blog, it is important to understand that it’s impossible to write effectively about all of them.